virt-lightning/virt-lightning/README.md

 # List Remote Images

-Before you start your first VM, you need to fetch the images.
-To do so, you just use the `vl fetch` command:
+Before you start your first VM, you need to list the images.
+To do so, you just use the `vl remote_images` command:

 ```shell
 $ vl remote_images